 The area around Kirkcaldy provides plenty of opportunities to explore on foot.
 The scenery and heritage simply unfolds before you at your own pace.
 The High Street Heritage Trail allows you to trace the route of one of Scotland's longest and oldest thoroughfares and this route is now clearly marked by specially engraved stones by buildings of historic significance.
 Fife Council can provide a clear guide to the whole trail if you fancy exploring it.
 Try the Seafield walk to enjoy wide and wonderful views.
 Walking south and past the old 16th-century Seafield Tower you will see the Lothians in the distance and numerous groups of seals out on the wide sands.

 The Pathhead to Dysart is an excellent walk that begins in the shadow of Ravenscraig Castle and takes you east along the shore.
 When the tide is high, you will need to clamber up some steep stone steps before reaching the little harbour town at Dysart.

 Frequently asked questions about Hotels in Kirkcaldy

-Which hotels are the most popular ones to stay at in Kirkcaldy?The best hotels to stay in Kirkcaldy are Dean Park Hotel and The Elbow Room.
+What are the most booked hotels in Kirkcaldy?The best hotels to stay in Kirkcaldy are The Victoria Hotel, Dean Park Hotel and Merchant House.